jonathandannel/graphite/readme.md

 - `barFont`: Styles the font of the bar value numbers.
 Takes an array `['fontcolor', 'fontsize']`.
 Font color is a string with a Hex/RGB value and font size is a plain number.

+- 'titleFont': Same as labelFont and barFont options.

 `element`: The <b>ID</b> of the element that the graph will be rendered to.
 Should *not* be a string.

 ## Example Usage